haveno-dex/haveno-docs/docs/the-project/payment_methods/NEFT.md

 #### Are there any limits for me to be aware of when using my NEFT account?

-Maximum amount limited to per transaction is Rs.50000 within India
+Maximum amount limited to per transaction is Rs.
+50000 within India

 Maximum of 50,000 INR can be sent per transaction.